axibase/atsd/rule-engine/functions-script.md

 ## Permissions

-The script must be located in the  `/opt/atsd/atsd/conf/script` directory and have the permission bit `+x` enabled.
+Scripts must be located in the  `/opt/atsd/atsd/conf/script` directory and have the permission bit `+x` enabled.

 ```sh
 chmod u=rwx,g=rx,o=r /opt/atsd/atsd/conf/script/*
 ```

-The scripts are executed under the `axibase` user context.
+Scripts are executed under the `axibase` user context.

 To execute a Python script without the python interpreter, make the script executable and instruct the kernel which interpreter to use by adding a shebang line `#!/usr/bin/env python` at the beginning of the script.